An Earthquake Makes a Lake and Labor Day Closes a City

 I experienced a buffalo jam in the Hayden Valley but other than seeing a large bison herd and a few elk in the Lamar Valley missed most of the wildlife – particularly the bears and wolves – that draw so many visitors to that part of the park.
 And, though it was time to leave, I hadn’t taken a hike of any significant distance let alone ascended a single mountain trail.

 The drive from Canyon Village to the West Entrance – or in this case West Exit – was about 40 miles and would take me past Harlequin Lake.
-Since I’d gotten an earlier than expected start and faced another long day of driving, I decided I’d add the walk around Harlequin Lake that I’d skipped yesterday.
+Since I’d gotten an earlier than expected start and faced another long day of driving, I decided I’d add the walk around the lake that I’d skipped yesterday.
 The trail is only about half a mile so even a complete circuit wouldn’t delay me very much.
 Even with my sweatshirt and windbreaker, the morning air was crisp enough to encourage a brisk pace around this lovely, yellow lily laden lake.

 It was, I thought, a fitting farewell.

-Earthquake Lake
+Earthquake Lake.

 Although you cross the state line between Wyoming and Montana while still in the park, it’s not until you reach the town of West Yellowstone that you are formally welcomed to the Treasure State.
 (I know Montana is known as Big Sky Country but I’d seen very little bigness in its sky and its official nickname is the Treasure State.)
-Today’s route takes me north and west on U.S. 287 along Hegben Lake to the adjacent historic towns of Virginia City and Nevada City then on to Butte where I have a few stops planned before I end the day’s drive in Missoula.
+Today’s route takes me north and west on U S 287 along Hegben Lake to the adjacent historic towns of Virginia City and Nevada City then on to Butte where I have a few stops planned before I end the day’s drive in Missoula.

 (The trip actually started in Canyon Village but most of Yellowstone’s roads close in early November.
 I’m writing this in December and the date functionality in Google Maps doesn’t allow multiple stops or route changes so I had to “fool” it which is why I appear to start at a very specific address in West Yellowstone.
 Mapquest couldn’t even be bothered to find Canyon Village in Yellowstone and while AAA’s travel planner allowed me to choose a summertime travel date, for some reason, it would only take me from Canyon Village to West Yellowstone but then refused to plan a route beyond that point.
 After 20 minutes, I finally settled for the compromise you see above.)